Gcenx/wine-on-mac/README.md

 </br>
 </br>
 ## Wine basics
-The default `WINEPREFIX` will be `~/.wine` so anything you install will be place into the hidden `~/.wine` folder.
+The default `WINEPREFIX` will be `~/.wine` so anything you install will be placed into the hidden `~/.wine` folder.
 You can override this by using the `WINEPREFIX` command

-The default archuterture of a `WINEPREFIX` will be 64Bit meaning 32Bit and 64Bit applications & games are suppoted but thats not always ideal for several reasons.
+The default architecture of a `WINEPREFIX` will be 64Bit meaning 32Bit and 64Bit applications & games are supported but that's not always ideal for several reasons.
 A new `WINEPREFIX` can be created and also setting `WINEARCH`

 Here is an example of using both commands to create a 32Bit only `WINEPREFIX`